Judicial Branch Home >

-The Mental Health/Civil Commitment area of the Probate Court Division has the obligation of committing persons to treatment facilities with the allegation of Mental Illness, Mental Retardation, Chemical Dependency, Psychopathic Personality and referrals from Criminal Court.
+The Mental Health/Civil Commitment area of the Probate Court Division has the obligation of committing persons to treatment facilities with the allegation of Mental Illness, Developmentally Disabled, Chemical Dependency, Psychopathic Personality and referrals from Criminal Court.
 This area processes and maintains files on Petitions for Judicial Commitment along with Petitions for Administration of Neuroleptic Medications and Petitions for Administration of Electroconvulsive Therapy.
 The Mental Health area of the Probate Court Division is governed by Minnesota Statutes 253B. (http://www.revisor.leg.state.mn.us/stats/253B/).

 There are six different types of commitments:

 1. Mentally Ill persons (MI) - Persons that are mentally ill and as a result, pose a danger to themselves or others;